AI-Making-Movies/aimms-docs/docs/getting-started/installation.md

 #### License Activation Problems
 **Problem**: License key not accepted

 **Solutions**:

 - Verify the license key is entered correctly
-- Check your internet connection for online validation
+- Check you recieved a license key on purchase *(associated to email address)*
 - Contact support if the issue persists
+- You do not need to be online to activate the license

 #### Missing Dependencies
-**Problem**: Error about missing libraries or dependencies **Solutions**:
+**Problem**: Error about missing libraries or dependencies

+**Solutions**:

 - Ensure you downloaded the correct version for your platform
 - Check that all files were extracted properly
-- Try reinstalling from the official website
+- Try re-downloading from the official website
+- On Linux and OSX you will need to install ffmpeg and ffprobe seperately *(On Windows, ffmpeg and ffprobe are bundled with the application)*

 #### Performance Issues
-**Problem**: Application runs slowly or lags **Solutions**:
+**Problem**: Application runs slowly or lags

+**Solutions**:

-- Close other applications to free up system resources
+- Check your system resources
-- Reduce image/video quality settings in preferences
+- Confirm you have current version of ffmpeg and ffprobe
 - Ensure you have sufficient free disk space
 - Update your graphics drivers
+- Large projects *(e.g. 600 shots with 20K takes)* can cause a few seconds delay during opening of projects and page changes, as they reload and manage cached images and videos.
+- Run *"Analyze Zeroed-Out Takes"* from the *Unused* page and confirm they are safe to delete.
+Excessive numbers of empty take placeholders will slow down the cache on large projects.

 ### Platform-Specific Issues